-This milk alternative has been around for ages, I remember my mom trying to make me drink soy milk when I was a kid.
-You can even make your own soy milk at home.
+This milk alternative has been around for ages, and you can even make your own soy milk at home.
 Soy milk has about seven to eight grams of protein from soybeans per serving.
 This type of “milk” is filled with nutritional value but the key is to buy unsweetened varieties.

 Arguably the most controversial of milk alternatives.
 Almond milk is the lowest in calorie count making it the most appealing, since it’s mostly made from almonds and water.
 However, the protein content isn’t that high which is vital for daily macros.
 The water usage is another problem, almost all almond milk production comes from California and they have a massive drought issue.
 Moreover almond milk production is one of the reasons why the bee population is dwindling at such a rapid pace.

 Part of the nut milk family.
 This milk alternative has a pretty high fat content compared to other milk alternatives but is quite low in calories.
 However it is high in vitamin B1 and magnesium which does wonder for your health.
 Stay away from this “milk” if you have a nut allergy.
 When it comes to the environment, this nut milk has a lower water footprint than almond milk.
 Macadamias are typically grown in less water-scarce regions so if you’re trying to be eco-conscious this could be a good choice.